thanwinnikki/tp/docs/UserGuide.md

 ### Saving the data

-Thundercat data are saved in the hard disk automatically after any command that changes the data.
+The data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-Thundercat data are saved as a JSON file `[JAR file location]/data/thundercat.json`.
+The data is saved as a JSON file `[JAR file location]/data/records.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, Thundercat will discard all data and start with an empty data file at the next run.
+If any of your changes to the data file makes its format invalid, the application will discard all the data and start with an empty data file on the next run.
 </div>

 ### Archiving data files `[coming in v2.0]`